lyonbach/mr-angry-cube-raylib/readme.md

 #### Welcome to the Mr. Angry Cube Code Repository!

-I wanted to learn more about game math and started to create my game idea.
-Let us see where it goes!<br>
+I am exploring game math as part of developing my game idea and observing how the process progresses.<br>

 ![Mr. Angry Cube](./textures/mr-angry-cube-artwork.png)